pbnather/iot-project/README.md

 * all the necessary electrical components to power the board using the same AC power source going to the machine.

 ### Optional features
-If time allows, a display of somesort will be attached to the coffe maker and will display analized data collected by the machine.
+If time allows, a display of somesort will be attached to the coffee maker and will display analized data collected by the machine.
 Also there is a possibility to implement showing weather data and time on that display, as well as 'loading' times for brewing machine.